Some see failures before alleged killer shot five homeless people

 Police charged Brevard with abduction with intent to defile in the Homewood Suites attack.
 They also charged him with multiple counts of burglary at night to commit a felony and possession of burglary tools in the apartment break-in.
 The charges carry a minimum sentence of 25 years in prison.

-After the arrest, Fairfax County police sent an email to Descano’s office urging them to oppose bond, according to a copy obtained by The Washington Post.
+After the arrest, Fairfax County police sent an email to Descano’s office urging officials to oppose bond, according to a copy obtained by The Washington Post.

 “Brevard is a threat to the public,” the email read.

-Descano’s office did oppose bond twice and Brevard was ordered to remain in jail through the prosecution of his case.
+Descano’s office opposed bond twice, and Brevard was ordered to remain in jail through the prosecution of his case.

 Descano’s office ultimately offered a Brevard a deal to plead guilty to misdemeanor counts of assault and battery in the hotel attack and unlawful entry in the apartment break-in.
 Brevard entered the plea at a hearing in Fairfax County General District Court in March 2021.

-Brevard was sentenced to serve 11 months in the Fairfax County jail, but under Virginia law jail inmates only serve half that time.
+Brevard was sentenced to serve 11 months in the Fairfax County jail, but under Virginia law, jail inmates only serve half that time.
 He was also required to undergo substance abuse and mental health violations.

 Andy Elders, the public defender who represented Brevard in Fairfax County, declined to comment on the case.
 The attorney representing Brevard in the case involving the killing of the homeless man in D.C. did not respond to a request for comment.